Alignment methods (Part 2)

 Previous class check-up

-- We reviewed the algorithms for pairwise and multiple sequence alignments (Needleman-Wunsch algorithm)
+- We reviewed the algorithms for pairwise sequence alignments (Needleman-Wunsch algorithm)

 Learning objectives